ZeeshanJ99/SRE_AWS_VPC_Networking/README.md

 ### Create EC2 instances
 When the network is set up, which allows communication between the subnets we can now initialise the app and db machines using the AMI.
 If you cant remember how to do so follow this link https://github.com/ZeeshanJ99/two_tier_architecture

+Remember when launching each machine, select the new VPC and subnets that you have created

 #### Step 6: Creating Security groups for our app and db

 #### App security group rules